mongodb/libmongocrypt/README.md

 #### Steps to release ####
 Do the following when releasing:
+- Update CHANGELOG.md with any new changes and update the `[Unreleased]` text to the version being released.
 - In the Java binding build.gradle.kts, replace `version = "1.0.0-SNAPSHOT"` with `version = "1.0.0-rc123"`.
 - Commit, create a new git tag, like `1.0.0-rc123`, and push.
 - In the Java binding build.gradle.kts, replace `version = "1.0.0-rc123"` with `version = "1.0.0-SNAPSHOT"` (i.e. undo the change).
 For an example of this, see [this commit](https://github.com/mongodb/libmongocrypt/commit/2336123fbc1f4f5894f49df5e6320040987bb0d3) and its parent commit.
 - Commit and push.
 - Create a BUILD ticket to update the version of libmongocrypt installed on Evergreen hosts.
+- Submit a PR to update the Homebrew package https://github.com/mongodb/homebrew-brew/blob/master/Formula/libmongocrypt.rb

 ## Installing libmongocrypt From Distribution Packages ##
 Distribution packages (i.e., .deb/.rpm) are built and published for several Linux distributions.
 The installation of these packages for supported platforms is documented here.